 The poison severity score at the time of admission to the hospitals revealed that 338 cases were severe which constitute 24.61% percent of the total cases and 51.42% cases were of moderate severity.
-289 (21.04%) poisoning cases needed ventilatory support during the course of treatment.
-Figure-2A shows 3-year trend of severity at admission indicating the similar trend in the last 3 years with highest number of cases reported with moderate severity.
+Figure-2A shows 3-year trend of severity at admission indicating the similar trend in the last 3 years.
+289 (21.04%) poisoning cases needed ventilator support during the course of treatment.
 A total of 47 patients suffered from limb paralysis due to poisoning in last 3 years.
-The route of exposure was oral route in majority of cases.
-The trend was same in throughout the study period with 89.5%, 91.6% and 93.7% cases with route of poisoning through oral ingestion in the years 2015, 2016 and 2017 respectively.
-Total of 23 poisoning cases were reported due to poisoning through inhalation of toxic agent.
-Four case of poisoning through dermal exposure was also documented.
-Plasma/serum cholinesterase activity was reduced in 49.67% cases, and 41.29% cases showed reduced RBC cholinesterase activity.
+The route of exposure was oral in majority of the cases.
+The trend was same in throughout the study period with 89.5%, 91.6% and 93.7% cases with the route of poisoning through oral ingestion in the years 2015, 2016 and 2017 respectively.
+A total of 23 poisoning cases were reported due to poisoning through inhalation of toxic agent.
+Four cases of poisoning through dermal exposure was also documented.
 Figure-2B illustrates the trend of various chemical agents used for poisoning in last 3 years.
-The trend was similar in all 3 years, except the occurrence of 7 epidemic dropsy cases due to contaminated edible oil in the year 2015, followed by one case in 2016.
-There were no dropsy cases reported in the year 2017.
+The trend was similar in all 3 years, except the occurrence of 7 edema cases due to contaminated edible oil in the year 2015, followed by one case in 2016.
+There were no edema cases reported in the year 2017.
 The chemical nature of the poison was not known to the investigators in 52.5% of the cases.
-Agricultural insecticides were found in 26.29% cases followed by house hold chemicals like phenyl, rodenticides, mosquito repellents and bleaching powder together comprising of 12.31% of the poisoning cases.
+Agricultural insecticides were found in 26.29% cases followed by house hold chemicals like phenyl, rodenticides, mosquito repellents and bleaching powder together comprising about 12.31% of the poisoning cases.

-The trend in relation to circumstances of poisoning cases reported is shown in Figure-3A.
-The circumstances of poisoning in most of the cases was suicidal (73.4%, 75.2% and 88.8% in the years 2015, 2016 and 2017 respectively) with intentional oral intake of poisonous substances.
-About 23.9% of these patients were admitted in severe condition to the hospital.
-22.09% of the suicide cases had to use ventilation support for supporting their life.
-62.91% of them were severe, 31.66% were with moderate severity and 4.5% were with minor severity.
-In most of the poisoning cases with suicide intention the route of exposure was oral intake of poison.
-Only one case of dermal exposure was documented.
-In majority of the cases the agent of poisoning was not known to the investigators.
-However, agricultural chemicals were found to be the poisoning agent in 28.18% of the suicide cases.
+The trend in relation to circumstances of poisoning cases reported is shown in Fig. 3A.
+Most of the cases were of suicidal in nature (73.4%, 75.2% and 88.8% in the years 2015, 2016 and 2017 respectively) with intentional oral intake of poison at home.
+Agricultural chemicals stored in home were found to be the poisoning agent in 28.18% of the suicide cases.
 Chemically they were acephate, phorate, adrin, carbofuran, celphos, chlorophos, chorpyriphos, cypermethrin, DDT, gamexin, dimethoate, imidochloprid, malathion and monocrotophos.
 The list also includes some insecticides with local trade names whose chemical composition was not clear.
 Analysis of cholinesterase activity in these patients revealed 571 (52.57%) cases with reduced plasma cholinesterase activity and 428 (39.41%) cases with reduced RBC cholinesterase activity, indicating the widespread use of organophosphorus chemicals for intentional poisoning.
+Plasma/serum cholinesterase activity and RBC cholinesterase activity reduced in 49.67% and 41.29% of all the cases.
+The cholinesterase values of poisoning cases due to agricultural pesticides where significantly less than that of poisoning due to causes other than agricultural pesticides (p value <0.05) as shown in Fig.3B.

 Thirteen cases were homicidal in nature (1, 10 and 2 cases in the year 2015, 2016 and 2017 respectively).
 Six of them had reduced RBC cholinesterase activity with normal level of plasma cholinesterase activity and another 2 cases had very low level of plasma cholinesterase activity.
-Since the organophosphorus chemicals are infamous for its homicidal potential the possibility of organophosphorus poisoning cannot be excluded based on this data.
+Since the organophosphorus chemicals are infamous for its homicidal potential the possibility of organophosphorus poisoning cannot be excluded.